-In the first place VPN are tools to protect your privacy.
+In the first place VPNs are tools to protect your privacy.
 They also help to enhance security.
 If you don't know what a VPN is or you want to learn more about it, read this post.
 Which VPN provider you choose is a very personal choice.

 2FA Notifier is a tool with plugins for Chrome and Firefox.
-After you have installed the plugin you get notified when a website foresees two-factor authentication.
+After you have installed the plugin you get notified when a website provides two-factor authentication.
 In this video by Tanya Janca you can see how it works.